About

 Performer

 “Strength and Song” is George’s first full length album and was recorded all over the United States.
 It was recorded in Lala Mansion Studios, Springs Theatre, East West Studios in Los Angeles, and in the home studios of a few of the musicians on the album.
-Highlights from the record are “Primetime”, which is an upbeat, tight funk mix with killer playing from some of the baddest in the City of Angels.
+Highlights from the record are “Primetime”, which is an upbeat, tight funk track with killer jazzy playing from some of the baddest in the City of Angels.
 “The Ghost Is Me” stands a part from the others as it features George on the piano.
 The more modern electronic influences and production can be heard in songs like “Presence”, and “Don’t Belong Here”.
 Another favorite from the record is “Borrowed Soul” which transitions from a full-speed-ahead hard rock sound to a mysterious, dark latin groove.

 https://music.apple.com/us/album/strength-and-song/1644019213

 In March of 2020, George released an album of classically inspired finger-style acoustic guitar music called “Daydream Sequence”.
 George developed his ability to record and engineer his own music from his home during this period.
 The album features a unique arrangement of J.S.
-Bach’s Cello Suite, synth and fingerstyle acoustic guitar soundscapes inspired by Salvador Dali in “Glimpses of Spain”, a daring piece of aleatoric or “chance music” in “Again Begin”, and the title track is a five-movement sequence of musical daydreams that culminates with a mysterious homage to Wolfram Buchenberg’s choral masterpiece, Lasst runs umkehren zum Herrn.
-This album also features a live looping track, “Sunbear March” dedicated to Ollie Pennington.
+Bach’s Cello Suite, synth and fingerstyle acoustic guitar soundscapes inspired by Salvador Dali in “Glimpses of Spain”, a daring piece of aleatoric music in “Again Begin”, and the title track is a five-movement sequence of musical daydreams that culminates with a mysterious homage to Wolfram Buchenberg’s choral masterpiece, “Lasst runs umkehren zum Herrn” which was a formative choral piece he sang while in the Chamber Singers at the University of South Florida.
+This album also features a live looping track, “Sunbear March” dedicated to his wolf dog Ollie Pennington.